jlan84/sql-assignment/style_guide.md

         Much easier to follow with respect to how price is calculated for the main select clause.

         <br>
         The main rule of thumb for nested selects is to keep everything lined up with the `SELECT` keyword.
-This makes it clear what is part of the nested select and when it ends.0
+This makes it clear what is part of the nested select and when it ends.